soudeepd/soudeepd.github.io/pages/research.md

 ### <a name="progress"></a>Work in progress

-- **Deb, S.**, Karmakar, S. Spectral density based clustering method for spatio-temporal datasets.
-Manuscript in preparation.
-Presented in an invited talk in 4th International Conference on Econometrics and Statistics, EcoSta 2021 (virtual).

 - Rawat, S., **Deb, S.** Impact of global warming on rainfall: A Spatio-temporal study.
 Manuscript in preparation.
 Presented in RSS International conference 2021 (virtual), Manchester, UK.

 - Sen, S., **Deb, S.** A new classification method for multivariate time series data.
 Manuscript in preparation.
 To be presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), to be held in London, UK.
 Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).